Rachel Suesue

-Caring for her family through illness sparked her passion for wanting to help others, says Rachel Suesue who is studying a Bachelor of Health Science (Nursing).
+Caring for her family through illness sparked her passion for wanting to help others, says Rachel Suesue who studied a Bachelor of Health Science (Nursing).

-“I aspire to become a registered nurse and am eager to refine my skills in general medicine.
+“I wanted to become a registered nurse and refine my skills in general medicine.
 My goal is to serve my community, especially the Pacific and Māori communities who often face challenges in accessing healthcare.
+I’m now a registered nurse and work in general medicine at Auckland City Hospital.
 I want to provide compassionate care to those in need, and work towards ensuring that everyone has equal access to healthcare.

 “My ultimate goal is to embark on a journey that allows me to travel the world, providing care to those in need while immersing myself in diverse cultures.
 I look forward to integrating the experiences and insights gained from these cultural exchanges into my nursing practice, enriching both my skills and the quality of care I provide.”

-To help her achieve this goal, Rachel’s studies are supported by an AUT Find Your Greatness Scholarship and a Keir Trust Study Award.
+To help her achieve the goal to become a nurse, Rachel’s studies were supported by an AUT Find Your Greatness Scholarship and a Keir Trust Study Award.

 A place to thrive